anagata-design/kantumruy-pro/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- one.numr
+	- six.numr
+	- zero.dnom
+	- five.dnom
 	- seven.dnom
-	- eight.dnom
-	- daggerdblsuperior
-	- zero.dnom
-	- four.dnom
+	- nine.numr
 	- two.dnom
+	- acutecomb.asc
 	- one.dnom
-	- nine.dnom
-	- seven.numr
-	- eight.numr
+	- hookabovecomb.case
 	- And 17 more.

 Use -F or --full-lists to disable shortening of long lists.